New Balance Falmouth Road Race FAQs

 What is the Bike Valet program?

 The Bike Valet program is available by online registration only.
 You can leave your bike in a secure area near the finish and catch a ride down to the start.
-Complimentary valet bicycle parking will be provided at the finish area of the race at the intersection of Grand Ave and Crescent Ave (across from the 10K mark on the race course), with shuttle service to the starting line for runners registered in the 2017 New Balance Falmouth Road Race.
+Complimentary valet bicycle parking will be provided at the finish area of the race at the intersection of Grand Ave and Crescent Ave (across from the 10K mark on the race course), with shuttle service to the starting line for runners registered in the 2018 New Balance Falmouth Road Race.
 After the race, just pick up your bike at the Finish and pedal home immediately.
+This program is open until it has reached its capacity at 400 bikes.

 Can I push a wheelchair or stroller?